Within the Fell Ponies’ home range lies the Lake District with its national park and World Heritage Site.

 Ancestors of today’s Fell Ponies would have been used in a variety of roles in the Lake District and surrounding areas.
 For instance:

-Fell Ponies were traditionally used was as milk float ponies.
+Fell Ponies were traditionally used as milk float ponies.
 Click here to learn more about milk float ponies in the Lake District and surrounding areas.

 While it is often thought that Fell Ponies weren’t used in coal mines below ground, I learned early in my Fell Pony education that indeed some Fell Ponies did become pit ponies.
 Click here to learn more.